Springdale elementary school to be built in Tontitown

 Right now the school district is in the middle of designing it.

-Construction will be completed in April 2022 and is slated to open August 2022.
+Construction will be complete is April 2022 and is slated to open August 2022.

 Cleveland says the school district is planning to open yet another elementary school in 2026, if growth continues.